tier4/caret_doc/docs/tutorials/measurement.md

 ```

 > Reason to build the target with CARET/rclcpp
-> Some tracepoints must be added to template implementation, which is referred by rclcpp header files, for CARET to measure performance.
+> Some tracepoints must be added to template implementation, which is referred by rclcpp header files, for CARET to trace a target application.
 > In order to apply rclcpp which has the additional tracepoints, the target have to be built with CARET/rclcpp again.
-> Therefore, CARET cannot measure performance of the application provided by Ubuntu's aptitude such as `demo_nodes_cpp`.
+> Therefore, CARET cannot trace the application provided by Ubuntu's aptitude such as `demo_nodes_cpp`.
-> If you want to measure such pre-build packages, please build them again from source code.
+> If you want to trace such pre-build packages, please build them again from source code.

-## Measuring the sample application with CARET
+## Tracing the sample application with CARET

 ### Starting LTTng session